Second Republic commits to war vets’ welfare

 Farirai Machivenyika-Senior Reporter

-THE Second Republic remains cognisant of the role played by veterans of the liberation struggle and enacted the Veterans of the Liberation Struggle Act to provide a holistic approach to their welfare and empowerment, the Minister of Defence and War Veterans Affairs, Oppah Muchinguri-Kashiri, said yesterday.
+THE Second Republic remains cognisant of the role played by veterans of the liberation struggle and enacted the Veterans of the Liberation Struggle Act to provide a holistic approach to their welfare and empowerment, the Minister of Defence and War Veterans Affairs, Oppah Muchinguri-Kashiri, has said.

-Outlining progress made in the implementation of the Act, Minister Muchinguri-Kashiri noted that funds have now started flowing into the Veterans Investment Corporation and that practical health and education benefits have been extended to the veterans, their dependants and their children.
+Outlining progress made in the implementation of the Act last week, Minister Muchinguri-Kashiri noted that funds have now started flowing into the Veterans Investment Corporation and that practical health and education benefits have been extended to the veterans, their dependents and their children.

 The Act, enacted in 2020, recognises the four categories of the veterans of the liberation struggle as provided for by the Constitution, which are the war veterans, ex-political prisoners, detainees and restrictees, non-combatant cadres and war collaborators.